learn-academy-2021-charlie/apartment-app-celoazevedo/README.md

         }
         ```

-    ###### TODO: More styling on the header
+    ###### TODO: Styling on the header, appartmentIndex

     # Read
     Story: As an un-registered guest on the website, I can go to a web page and see a list of available apartments.
 Apartments have: a street designation, a city, state, a manager's name, manager's contact email, monthly rental price, bedrooms, bathrooms, and whether they allow pets

         # Index
         Have an index page but nothing on it yet
         Story: As an un-registered guest on the website, I can click on an apartment to view its details

         # Show

-    Create
+    # Create
     Story: As a logged in user, I can go to a new apartment page with a form and create a new apartment
     Create, only if you are logged_in, Desive